-All reported incidents will be dealt with sensitively and effectively by the member of staff to whom the incident was reported.
+All reported incidents will be dealt with sensitively and effectively.
 The school will take firm and decisive action to deal with any incident of bullying witnessed by or reported to any member of staff.
 Bullying can be reported to any member of staff in the school either directly or indirectly and each case will be fully investigated and taken seriously.
 This may include verbal interviews and written statements being taken.
 The school will have a proactive and sympathetic supportive response to victims and will be tailored to each individual case and specific needs.
 The response to a reported bullying incident will be specific to the nature of the individual case and needs of the potential victim.
 We will follow a staged response to any reports of bullying which is proportionate to the incident reported.
-Sanctions applied will be in line with schools' behaviour policy.
+Sanctions applied will be in line with school's behavior policy.